Documentation

 • The solver needs to optimize both assignment and ordering

-Use basic planning variables when:
+Use scalar planning variables when:

 • Only the assignment matters, not the order